 Is a career as a counsellor right for you?

-To get a little more insight on what kind of person is most suited to this career, we asked a qualified counsellor to give her opinion.
+To get a little more insight into what kind of person is most suited to this career, we asked a qualified counsellor to give her opinion.
 This is what she had to say: “Lots of people will ask me, ‘what do I need to do to become a counsellor?’ and I tell them all the same thing; before you begin any training, start working on yourself.
 The most important quality a counsellor needs is empathy.
-You’ll really need to be able to understand where your clients are coming from, and be patient if you don’t make progress as quickly as you’d like.
+You’ll really need to be able to understand where your clients are coming from and be patient if you don’t make progress as quickly as you’d like.
 Secondly, you’ll need to be pretty emotionally stable and resilient.
-If you client is telling a terrible story from their past, they certainly won’t mind if you shed the odd tear with them, but they’re relying on you to keep strong while they expose their weaknesses, rather than turn into a blubbering heap.
-Thirdly, you’ll need to be open minded.
+If your client is telling a terrible story from their past, they certainly won’t mind if you shed the odd tear with them, but they’re relying on you to keep strong while they expose their weaknesses, rather than turn into a blubbering heap.
+Thirdly, you’ll need to be open-minded.
 Believe me, people will tell you all kinds of things, and will (rightly) expect you not to judge.
 You’ll also encounter all races, religions, and sexualities, so this career is certainly not for anyone who holds any kind of prejudices.
 Finally, you’ll need excellent communication skills.
 Thankfully, this is something most people can easily develop, simply by making an effort to tune in more to the people around them.
 Make an effort to ask your friends and family how they’re feeling, and if they have a problem, really listen to them and make the effort to connect.”

 Sound interesting?
 You can check out our range of counselling courses here, or give one of our experienced course advisers a call on 0121 630 3000.
 We’re here to help whenever you’d like to take the next step.